Trump Says 'Big-League' Tax Reform Details Coming in Weeks

 “We’re going to … lower the overall tax burden on American businesses big-league.
 That’s coming along very well.
 We’re way ahead of schedule, I believe.
 We’re going to be announcing something, I would say, over the next two or three weeks,” Trump said.

+The announcement will outline a "comprehensive" plan that addresses both corporate and individual taxes, according to White House spokesman Sean Spicer.

 In an interview Thursday on the FOX Business Network, White House senior adviser Kellyanne Conway noted that President George W. Bush signed a tax bill in June 2001, about five months after his inauguration.
-She also said the Trump administration is looking at President Ronald Reagan’s 1986 tax cuts as a new tax-reform package is written.
+She added that Trump’s tax reform will be “more ambitious.”

 Continue Reading Below